camoverride/lit/README.md

 [link](https://github.com/camoverride/lit/blob/master/The-Princeton-Companion-to-Mathematics.pdf)

 There's a lot else going on in math apart from linear algebra, information theory, and DSP.
-This cinderblock-sized book is comprehensive - read it and you'll be able to have a real conversation with a mathematician instead of your eyes glazing over.
+This cinderblock-sized book is comprehensive - read it and you'll be able to have a real conversation with a mathematician without your eyes glazing over.

 ## networks